Burdoin Fire

 The Burdoin Fire is a wildfire burning near White Salmon, Washington and Lyle, Washington along the Washington-Oregon border that began on July 18, 2025.
 As of August 9, the fire had so far burned 10675 acre and was 94% contained.

 Events

 July

 The Burdoin Fire was first reported on July 18, 2025, at around 2:29 pm PST.

 On July 20, a fighterfighter was hospitalized while battling the fire.
 14 homes have also been destroyed due to the fire.

 Cause

-The cause of the fire is currently undetermined.
+The most likely cause of the fire was determined to be a faulty exhaust system on an unidentified large motor vehicle which caused a backfire.
+The backfire resulted in the ejection of "white hot" particles of metal, a few of which ignited dry grass on the roadside.

 Impact

 14 primary structures have been destroyed and at least 80 minor structures were either damaged or destroyed due to the fire.

 Closures and evacuations

-On July 19 evacuation orders were issued for the entire towns of Lyle, Washington and Bingen, Washington.
+On July 19 evacuation orders were issued for the town of Lyle, Washington.

 Washington State Route 14 was closed in both directions from milepost 66 to milepost 75.8.
 State Route 142 was also closed from State Route 14 to milepost 4.